Ogcocephalus parvus

-Ogcocephalus parvus, the roughback batfish, is a species of marine ray-finned fish belonging to the family Ogcocephalidae, the batifishes.
+Ogcocephalus parvus, the roughback batfish, is a species of marine ray-finned fish belonging to the family Ogcocephalidae, the batfishes.
 This species has a wide distribution in the Western Atlantic Ocean.

 Taxonomy

 Ogcocephalus parvus was first formally described in 1940 by the American biologists William Harding Longley and Samuel Frederick Hildebrand with its type locality given as Tortugas, Florida from a depth between 40 and 60 fathom.
 The genus Ogcocephalus is classified within the "Eastern Pacific/Western Atlantic clade" of the family Ogcocephalidae.
 The family Ogcocephalidae is classified in the monotypic suborder Ogcocephaloidei within the order Lophiiformes, the anglerfishes in the 5th edition of Fishes of the World.

 Etymology

 Ogcocephalus parvus is a member of the genus Ogcocephalus, the name of which is a combination of ogkos, which means "hook", and cephalus, meaning "head", an allusion to the pointed rostrum on the snout of the type species.
 The specific name parvus, means small.